joshkgarber/kumpel/README.md

 Kumpel is a terminal-based program which helps you to understand written German texts.
 It's a guided learning experience consisting of back-and-forth conversational style content.

-It's not intended to be a complete solution to learning German as it focuses on one aspect of language learning - reading.
-The aim is to improve the user's ability to understand German texts in written form i.e. there is no speaking, listening or writing of German - only reading.
+It's not intended to be a complete solution to learning German as it focuses on one aspect of language learning - reading (comprehension).
+The aim is to improve the user's ability to understand German texts in written form.
+You can also use it to practice listening and speaking to some extent, but it's not the primary purpose of the app.

 ## Why use Kumpel?